 For correct operation of the device ID mechanism, all APs in the ESS need to have dot11DeviceIDActivated

-set to true.
+set to true and a single symmetric key used for encrypting device IDs per 12.X.Y.

 NOTE—The criteria and mechanism to distribute device IDs throughout the ESS is out of scope for this standard.